eypidan/eypidan.github.io/_posts/2019-10-22-Notes-About-WSL.md

 - Since its inception, Microsoft  Windows NT was designed to allow environment subsystems like Win32 to present a programmatic interface to applications without being tied to implementations details inside the kernel.
 This allowed the NT kernel to support POSIX, OS/2 and Win32 subsystems as its initial release. **Early subsystems were implemented as user mode modules** and subsystem API is implemented by PE/COFF executables, a set of libraries and services.
   - **POSIX**: POSIX defines the application programming interface (API), along with command line shells and utility interfaces, for software compatibility with variants of Unix and other operating systems.

   - **OS/2**:OS/2 was intended as a protected-mode successor of PC DOS.
-Notably, basic system calls were modeled after MS-DOS calls
+Notably, basic system calls were modeled after MS-DOS calls.

     - ![Os2logo.svg](.\assets\250px-Os2logo.svg.png)